Partner Logo

 2 min read

 Retiring between 60 and 64 can be mighty tempting.
-However, according to CDC projections, if you’re in your early sixties, you’ll probably live another 18 years or more if you’re a man and 21 years or more if you’re a woman.1 That’s a long time to go without a paycheck.
+However, according to the Society of Actuary projections, if you’re in your early sixties, you’ll probably live another 18 years or more if you’re a man and 21 years or more if you’re a woman.1 That’s a long time to go without a paycheck.
 Considering the cost of healthcare and long-term care and factoring for inflation, now more than ever you should plan for a longer life.

 In this course, we’ll cover everything you need to know and think about if you’re planning to retire between the ages of 60 and 64; it’s not exactly early retirement, but many people do continue to work past these ages.
 If you’re considering retiring in your early 60s, this comprehensive course is for you.